mkuokkanen/seda-proto/README.md

 * Alt: [Apache Thrift](http://thrift.apache.org/tutorial/js/)?
 Might work, but wants to mess with protocol layer too, documentation lacking.
 * Alt: [Apache avro](http://avro.apache.org)?
 Does anybody use this?

-### Client
+#### Client

 *HTML5* and *Javascript* with some selected libraries.
 Easy and fast to build PoC.
-Java Swing or JavaFX client would also be possbile, but binary blobs are so old school.
+* Alt: Java Swing or JavaFX Client?
+Binary blobs are so old school.
 OTOH, would make other protocols and message formats possible.
 * [JQuery](http://jquery.com) for some random Javascript tasks.
  * Alt: AngularJS, ... no need in simple project.
  * Alt: Google Dart?
 Interesting, but not relevant.
 * [Twitter Bootstrap 2](http://getbootstrap.com/2.3.2/) for UI elements
  * Alt: Bootstrap 3?
 Might upgrade to it later

-### Server
+#### Server

 Standalone *Java* code with selected libraries, build with *Maven*
 * [Embedded Jetty 9](http://www.eclipse.org/jetty/) for WebSocket implementation